 The Feast of the Exaltation of the Holy Cross is the titular feast of the Canons Regular of the Order of the Holy Cross.
 Most early documents of the Order indicate that the first Crosiers were inspired by the legends of the Holy Cross, popular throughout Europe in those times because of the Crusades to the Holy Land.
 Russelius indicated that Theodore of Celles, whom he identifies as the founder of the Brethren of the Holy Cross, actually made a crusade and visited the sacred shrines in Jerusalem.

-Tradition says that Helena discovered the true cross of Christ on September 14, 320.
+Tradition says that Helena discovered the True Cross of Christ on Sept.
+14, 320.
 Fifteen years later, the two churches built by Constantine, the Martyrium and the Anastasis, were dedicated in Jerusalem.
-The following day, on September 14, the true cross was raised and solemnly exposed for veneration by the assembly.
-Those churches which had major relics of the cross would on this feast imitate the ritual of Jerusalem and raise up the Cross for the veneration of the people.
-Thus the feast, though also the anniversary of the finding of the cross, receives the name exaltation (meaning lifting up).
+The following day, on Sept.
+14, the True Cross was raised and solemnly exposed for veneration by the assembly.
+Those churches that had major relics of the Cross would on this feast imitate the ritual of Jerusalem and raise up the Cross for the veneration of the people.
+Thus, the feast, though also the anniversary of the finding of the Cross, receives the name exaltation (meaning lifting up).
 The liturgical manuscripts of the Order indicate that this feast has been celebrated with great solemnity and joy since our beginnings.

 While many religious orders or congregations have numerous canonized saints, the Crosiers do not.
 However, there is a sense of a shared history and tradition among those religious who, like the Crosiers, are canons regular.
 In the 18th century, the Order adopted an officium canonicum celebrating saints connected with the canonical life.
 This list included numerous saints who lived as canons regular.